andresdevr/laravel-approvals/README.md

 Install this package via [Composer](https://getcomposer.org/)

 `
-composer require andresdevr/laravel-approvals to your model `
+composer require andresdevr/laravel-approvals
+`

 ## Usage

+### Quick start

-Add the trait `Andresdevr\LaravelApprovals\Traits\HasApprovals` then you can call these methods to add to pending changes
+Add the trait `Andresdevr\LaravelApprovals\Traits\HasApprovals` to your model then you can call these methods to add to pending changes

 ```php
 	$foo->addToPending(); //restore all the dirty attributes and saved into pending